legobuff/workshop-pe/exercises/part03-kubernetes-Jenkins.md

 ## Introduction

 This exercise is not build on best practices.
-There are many different ways to realise a Jenkins Deployment environemt.
-This following example is a working solution but lacks alot of security related configurations.
+There are many different ways to realize a Jenkins Deployment environment.
+This following example is a working solution but lacks a lot of security related configurations.
 Our setup will include not the latest versions of different images, does not provide secured or save authentication.
 It is a basic demo to show the integration with Jenkins in Kubernetes, based on an old Maven example.

 Before you begin this exercise you should:
 - Be able to use GitHub and provide a GitHub account.